dhananjaysharma2004/College-Information-System-CIS/README.md

-# College Detail System
+#  College Information System(CIS)

-The College Detail System is a Go program that manages and stores information about students, teachers, and staff in a university.
+The College Information System(CIS) is a Go program that manages and stores information about students, teachers, and staff in a university.
 The data is stored in a JSON file named university.json.

 ## Features